Build-Week-Saltiest-Hack-News-Trolls-2/backend/README.md

 All comment routes require valid JWT in auth header

+- `GET /api/comments/all`:

+  - Not a replacement for DS API, just sample data until we can access theirs
+  - Returns an array of all comments saved to backend
+  - Returns 401 error if not authenticated

 - `GET /api/comments`:

   - Returns an array of comments saved by the authenticated user